ClodettaV/2020-2021-Netflix-Movies-and-TV-Shows-dataset/README.md

 2. What is the most targeted audience?
 3. Are movies watched more than tv shows?
 4. In what countries movies/shows are mainly produced?
-5. What is the number of tv shows and movies produced through the years?
+5. How does the number of released movies compare to number of released tv shows through the years?

 The flask application runs on: https://
 Below are screenshots of what the app looks like when running: